tonycknight/pkgchk-cli/README.md

 This tool wraps `dotnet list package` and interprets the output for vulnerabilities.
 Anything found will return in a non-zero return code.
 CI integration is as easy as local use.

+## Installation requirements

+:warning: This tool only works with .Net SDK 7.0.200 or higher.

+You'll need .Net SDK 7.0.200 installed.
+Any `global.json` files must use .Net SDK 7.0.200 or higher.

+If your effective SDK is lower than 7.0.200, this tool will work with unexpected results.

 ## Installation into your repository

 Create a tool manifest for your reepository: